bioinfo-chru-strasbourg/howard/docs/help.md

 >     --chunking_size=<chunking size> (default: 1000000)
 >
->     Chunking size in number of variants to use when chunking is enabled.
+>     Chunking size is the number of variants to process at a time.
->     Chunking will be applied if number of variants exceeding this chunking size.
->     For example, setting this to 1,000,000 will chunk input files
+>     With 'parquet' chunking mode, input file will be split into multiple smaller Parquet files
->     with more than 1 million variants into multiple files,
+>     with a maximum of 'chunking_size' variants per file.
->     each containing up to 1 million variants.
+>     With 'duckdb' chunking mode, the global chunk_size parameter will replaceded by 'chunking_size'.

 </small>